lambdax-x/PNL-shell/module/Documentation/commands/modinfo.md

 ## Definition of the command

-This command is defined in `include/cmd/def.h`.
-- input :
+- input:
 	- a char pointer that represents the name of the module.
 	- size of this name.
 	- a char pointer for the result.
 	- the size of this result.
-- output : return value of the command.
+- output: return value of the command.

-## Command execution
+## Execution

-Just type "modinfo <name>" in the shell.
+modinfo NAME

-## Example of output :
+## Example of output

 ```sh
 [root@vm-nmv ~]# insmod helloWorld.ko